ansys/pyacp/doc/source/user_guide/concepts/material_property_sets.rst

 Similar rules apply when assigning engineering constants to a material:

 - Isotropic engineering constants can be assigned to both isotropic and orthotropic materials.
-- Orthotropic engineering constants can be assigned:

-  - to orthotropic materials.
-  - to isotropic materials, if their values are consistent with an isotropic material.
+- Orthotropic engineering constants can be assigned to isotropic materials, if their values are consistent with them, and orthotropic materials.

 Continuing from the preceding example, you can assign either orthotropic or isotropic engineering constants to the orthotropic material: